Arrhythmia: Are You At Risk?

 Some natural treatments, however, may be used alongside conventional treatments to support the heart (always speak to your health professional before using natural remedies for arrhythmia).
 These include the following:

 A compound found in high concentrations in the mitochondria – the energy-driven cells of the heart – CoQ10 (or ubiquinone) is best known for treating congestive heart failure.
-There is also evidence it may be beneficial for people with atrial fibrillation, with one study showing that just three percent of volunteers taking CoQ10 had atrial fibrillation episodes after 12 months' treatment compared with 22 percent of volunteers who didn't receive any C0Q10 supplements (i).
+There is also evidence it may be beneficial for people with atrial fibrillation, with one study showing that just three percent of volunteers taking CoQ10 had atrial fibrillation episodes after 12 months' treatment compared with 22 percent of volunteers who didn't receive any C0Q10 supplements (vi).
 For natural angina support, take a daily dose of 200mg CoQ10.
+You may also want to consider a supplement that provides both CoQ10 and omega-3 fatty acids.

 Omega-3 fatty acids

 The omega-3 fatty acids found in fish oil are thought to be important for the heart's electrical system.
-Some experts believe that fish oil supplementation should be recommended for coronary heart disease and arrhythmias, especially among those who cannot or don't want to eat fish (ii).
-One study also suggests increased levels of omega-3 fatty acids may reduce the risk of atrial fibrillation in older people by about 30 per cent (iii).
+Some experts believe that fish oil supplementation should be recommended for coronary heart disease and arrhythmias, especially among those who cannot or don't want to eat fish (vii).
+One study also suggests increased levels of omega-3 fatty acids may reduce the risk of atrial fibrillation in older people by about 30 per cent (viii), while another states that omega-3 fish oils may protect against ventricular arrhythmias (ix).

 An amino acid used by the body to turn fat into energy, carnitine is found in high concentrations in the heart muscle and is often used for heart-related conditions.
-One report suggests it may help heart attack sufferers by reducing abnormal heart rhythms by up to 65 per cent (iv).
+One report suggests it may help heart attack sufferers by reducing abnormal heart rhythms by up to 65 per cent (x).
+Another found that giving patients carnitine before heart surgery may reduce the incidence of post-operative atrial fibrillation (xi).

 The richest food source of carnitine is beef, followed by milk, fish, chicken and cheese.
 Vegetarians can source some carnitine from wholewheat bread and asparagus.
 Carnitine is also available as a nutritional supplement.